 So many of us have experienced bad meetings ranging from mildly frustrating to intolerable!
 In fact, bad meetings are so common, it’s easy to assume they are an inevitable part of the status quo.
-If you have a small business, a nonprofit, board meetings, organizing meetings, a worker cooperative, or are interested in democratic workplaces, you likely have to participate in meetings that drive you nuts for a variety of reasons.
+If you have a worker cooperative, a small business, a nonprofit, board meetings, organizing meetings, or are interested in democratic workplaces, you likely have to participate in meetings that drive you nuts for a variety of reasons.
 If so, you are in the right place, we wrote this post for you!

 To name just a few top examples of bad meeting culture from experience:

 - People getting offended and defensive.